simpledotorg/simple-server/doc/wiki/running-ab-experiments.md

 ## Ending an experiment early
 - the fastest way to stop experiment notifications from sending is to turn off the `experiment` and `notifications` feature flag.
 This is an option if we want to pause the experiment but not end it.
 Turning off `notifications` will turn off all notifications, not just experiment notifications.
-- if we need to end an experiment early, we can do it by running `Experimentation::Runner.abort_experiment("experiment name")`.
+- if we need to end an experiment early, we can do it by calling `abort` on an experiment.
 This will:
   - change the experiment state to "cancelled"
   - mark all "pending" and "scheduled" notifications as "cancelled"
 - notifications that have already been scheduled to send will not send if either the experiment or the notification is cancelled